 Release date: November 24th, 2020

-Looking for more great book recommendations?
-Check out my list of most-anticipated book releases in January 2020!
+Looking for more great book recommendations for video game lovers?
+Check out my list of awesome fiction books about video games!